What Are In App Voice Agents? A Practical Guide for Financial Services Leaders

 - Understands what the customer is trying to accomplish

 This is fundamentally different from a chatbot, which responds to questions, or a static form, which presents the same fields to every user regardless of context.
+The agent doesn't describe the process.
+It performs it.

 A concrete example: account opening

 Consider a customer opening a savings account.
-In a traditional digital flow, they see the same 15-field form whether they're a 22-year-old first-time customer or a 45-year-old who already has a mortgage with you.
+In a traditional digital flow, they see the same 15 field form whether they're a 22 year old first time customer or a 45 year old who already has a mortgage with you.

 Why this matters specifically for BFSI

-What agentic UI is not
+What an in app agent is not

 It's worth being clear about what this isn't.

 It's not RPA.
-Robotic process automation automates back-office workflows.
+Robotic process automation automates back office workflows.
 It doesn't touch the customer experience layer.

 The shift that's happening